munich-quantum-toolkit/syrec/docs/index.md

 # Welcome to the documentation of MQT SyReC!

-MQT SyReC is a tool for HDL-based synthesis of reversible circuits.
+MQT SyReC Synthesizer is a tool for HDL-based synthesis of reversible circuits.
 It is part of the _{doc}`Munich Quantum Toolkit (MQT) <mqt:index>`_.

 We recommend you to start with the {doc}`installation instructions <installation>`.